JungAn2/MarkdownNotes/COSC370/Knowledge checks/All-in-one.md

 Which of the following are advantages of using a web cache?
 Sselect one or more answers.

 - Caching allows an origin server to more carefully track which clients are requesting and receiving which web objects.
-- ```Caching uses less bandwidth coming into an institutional network where the client is located, if the cache is also located in that institutional network.```
+- &#x1F449;```Caching uses less bandwidth coming into an institutional network where the client is located, if the cache is also located in that institutional network.```
 - Overall, caching requires  fewer  devices/hosts to satisfy a web request, thus saving on server/cache costs.
-- ```Caching generally provides for a faster page load time at the client, if  the web cache is in the client’s institutional network, because the page is loaded from the nearby cache rather than from the distant server.```
+- &#x1F449;```Caching generally provides for a faster page load time at the client, if  the web cache is in the client’s institutional network, because the page is loaded from the nearby cache rather than from the distant server.```

 # 2.2-10 HTTP/2 VERSUS HTTP/1.1.

 Which of the following are changes between HTTP 1.1 and HTTP/2?
 Note: select one or more answers.

-- ```HTTP/2 allows a large object to be broken down into smaller pieces, and the transmission of those pieces to be interleaved with transmission  other smaller objects, thus preventing a large object from forcing many smaller objects to wait their turn for transmission.```
+- &#x1F449;```HTTP/2 allows a large object to be broken down into smaller pieces, and the transmission of those pieces to be interleaved with transmission  other smaller objects, thus preventing a large object from forcing many smaller objects to wait their turn for transmission.```
 - HTTP/2 provides enhanced security by using transport layer security (TLS).
 - HTTP/2 has many new HTTP methods and status codes.
-- ```HTTP/2 allows objects in a persistent connection to be sent in a client-specified priority order. ```
+- &#x1F449;```HTTP/2 allows objects in a persistent connection to be sent in a client-specified priority order. ```

 # 2.2-11 WHAT'S IN AN HTTP REPLY?